Special counsel charges 13 Russians with interfering in 2016 election

 INTERACTIVE Russia timeline: Key players, meetings and investigation details

-A White House official told NBC News that Trump was briefed Friday morning about the indictments by Rosenstein and FBI Director Christopher Wray.
+A White House official told NBC News that Trump was briefed Friday morning about the indictments by Rosenstein.

+"Very happy for our country.
+Bob and his team did a great job," Dowd told NBC News, referring to Robert Mueller.

 Trump has previously and repeatedly slammed Mueller's Russia probe as a Democratic "hoax" and a "witch hunt."
-He has also denied the idea that Russia had interfered in the election, and has rejected the assessment by U.S. intelligence agencies that Moscow meddled as a "hit job" aimed to damage his ability to work with foreign leaders.
-At the same time, Trump's also taken Russian President Vladimir Putin at his word in denying any interference from Moscow.
+He has also denied that Russia interfered in the election, and has rejected the assessment by U.S. intelligence agencies that Moscow meddled, calling it a "hit job" aimed to damage his ability to work with foreign leaders.
+At the same time, Trump has also taken Russian President Vladimir Putin at his word in denying any interference from Moscow.

 Rosenstein said the indictment "is a reminder that people aren't always who they appear to be on the Internet."